 What is an emergency fund?

-An emergency fund is cash set aside in a bank account to cover a large or unexpected expense.
-Examples of emergency-related expenses may include:
+Emergency fund definition – An emergency fund is money set aside in a bank account to cover a large or unexpected expense.

 - Job loss